 However, if you put some extra effort into how you wash and dry clothes, it can really extend the life of said items.
 Seriously, I have tops and dresses from fast-fashion retailers that I bought ten years ago and they’re still in great shape.
 It all depends on how you care for your clothes!

 Below, I’ll show you exactly how to keep clothes looking new, just by doing your laundry.
 Now, some of these tips may seem obvious, but if you follow each and every one, your clothes will stay in top-notch condition.
 Read on to learn more:

 Whether it’s a $10 blouse or a $100 dress, a majority of my clothes are washed on my machine’s least-harsh speed/setting.
 Depending on your washer, this could be labeled hand wash, gentle, or delicate.

 Using a gentle cycle eliminates a lot of the wear and tear your washer can inflict, and is especially fab for delicate fabrics.
 In fact, I’ve washed many “dry clean only” items on the hand wash cycle and have never had a problem with said items getting ruined.

 More durable fabrics like denim or clothes that you aren’t too worried about (pj’s/loungewear) can be washed on a machine’s normal setting.
 Just remember to read the label on clothing and to use your best judgement when washing certain items!

-However, not all washing machines have gentle cycles, which is where my next tip comes in:
+However, not all washing machines have gentle cycles, which is where my next tip for how to keep clothes looking new comes in:

 2. Buy some mesh laundry bags.